-To enable DMC-ODS to continue to grow and mature, the state is requesting an extension of the Section 1115 waiver authority to provide residential SUD treatment for individuals in IMDs, among other settings and services (see Table 1).
+To enable DMC-ODS to continue to grow and mature, the state is requesting an extension of the Section 1115 expenditure authority to provide residential SUD treatment for individuals in IMDs, and to extend other DMC-ODS settings and services authorized under the waiver (see Table 1).
 As noted above, the program has been successful over the past five years, but the opioid crisis continues to persist and DHCS requests this extension to continue its efforts to expand access to life-saving treatment and prevention services.

 Given the 12-month extension request, DHCS requests authority to make several technical changes to the current DMC-ODS program that will increase efficiency, improve access, and align more closely with CMS policy regarding SUD waivers.
-These changes, which are outlined in more detail later in this proposal, are intended to be a part of the transition to a future five-year waiver and will not have a budget neutrality impact for the federal government:
+These changes, which are outlined in more detail later in this proposal, are intended to be a part of the transition to a future five-year CalAIM term and will not have a budget neutrality impact for the federal government:

-- Remove the limitation on the number of residential treatment episodes that can be reimbursed in a one-year period; - Clarify that reimbursement is available for SUD assessment and appropriate treatment even before a definitive diagnosis is determined; - Clarify the recovery services benefit; - Expand access to MAT; and - Increase access to SUD treatment for American Indians and Alaska Natives
+Remove the limitation on the number of residential treatment episodes that can be reimbursed in a one-year period;

+- Clarify that reimbursement is available for SUD assessment and appropriate treatment even before a definitive diagnosis is determined; - Clarify the recovery services benefit; - Expand access to MAT; and - Increase access to SUD treatment for American Indians and Alaska Natives.